Caldy: Road

-Caldy is at the junction of the B5140 and B5141 roads, and is near to the A540.
+Caldy is at the junction of the B5140 and B5141 roads, and is near to the A540, which runs from West Kirby to Chester.
+The M53 and M56 motorways are also easily reached by car, providing to Liverpool, Manchester and the wider M6 motorway.

 Rail

-The nearest railway station to Caldy is West Kirby, on the Wirral Line of the Merseyrail network after Caldy railway station was closed in 1954.
+The closest railway station to Caldy is West Kirby station, in nearby West Kirby.
+The station is on the Wirral Line of the Merseyrail network, providing direct services to Liverpool.

+The former Caldy railway station was closed in 1954.

 Notable residents

-Caldy is noted for having many well-known residents, particularly those connected to professional football, such as Robbie Fowler and Rafael Benítez.

-Rafael Benitez in a press conference referred to "John the milkman" in the Wirral while launching a cryptic attack on previous Liverpool club owner Tom Hicks and managing director Christian Purslow.
+Caldy is noted for having many well-known residents, particularly those connected to professional football, namely Robbie Fowler and Rafael Benítez who once referred to "John the milkman" on the Wirral, while launching a cryptic attack on previous Liverpool club owner Tom Hicks and managing director Christian Purslow during a press conference.

+Other famous football players who have lived in Caldy include Ian Rush and Jerzy Dudek.

-The poet and novelist Malcolm Lowry lived in Caldy as a child, as did his brother the England rugby player Wilfrid Lowry, and the science fiction author Olaf Stapledon lived in Caldy from 1940 until his death in 1950.
+The poet and novelist Malcolm Lowry lived in Caldy as a child, as did his brother, Wilfrid Lowry, the England rugby player.

+Science-fiction author Olaf Stapledon lived in Caldy from 1940 until his death in 1950.

 Sir Cyril Clarke KBE, FRCP, FRCOG, (Hon) FRC Path, FRS, physician, geneticist and lepidopterist, lived in Caldy for many years until his death in November 2000.